Seattle’s Canlis pivots again. This time, to start ‘Canlis Community College’

 Many classes will have an optional food and wine component, and Canlis is also going to offer a “cafeteria food” frozen TV dinner option featuring dry-aged meatloaf, chicken fried chicken, and vegetable lasagna.

 While nearly every class will be streamed via YouTube, there will also be social distanced options to get people out of their homes.
-Students can sign up to play pickleball in the Canlis parking lot or (virtually) jostle for space on exclusive small-group field trips that will tentatively include everything from football throwing with former Seahawks quarterback Jim Zorn and a hardhat tour of the Kraken’s new arena, to kite flying at Gasworks Park and bird watching.
+Students can sign up to play pickleball in the Canlis parking lot or (virtually) jostle for space on exclusive small-group field trips that will tentatively include everything from football throwing with a Seahawks player and a hardhat tour of the Kraken’s new arena, to kite flying at Gasworks Park and bird watching.

 Due to COVID-19 and current King County health guidelines, most field trips will be limited to 4-5 people.
 Prices will be set “based on exclusivity and demand,” according to Canlis, but expect a range from $50-$250 with 100% of the field trip fees going to FareStart.